astropy/astroplan/docs/tutorials/plots.rst

 ***********************

 `astroplan` currently has convenience functions for making three different types of plots: airmass vs time, parallactic angle vs time and sky charts.
-While `astroplan` requires `Matplotlib`_, the use of additional plotting packages (such as `Seaborn`) is neither explicitly prohibited or supported.
+This plotting functionality in `astroplan` requires `Matplotlib`_ (although non- plotting functionality will work even without `Matplotlib`_ ).
+The use of additional plotting packages (like `Seaborn
+<http://stanford.edu/~mwaskom/software/seaborn/>`_) is not explicitly prevented,
+but may or may not actually work.

-All `astroplan` plots return a `matplotlib.axes.Axes` object (often referred to as `ax`).
-You can further manipulate the returned `ax` object (including using it as input for an `astroplan` plotting function, see examples below) or you can simply display/print the plot.
+All `astroplan` plots return a `matplotlib.axes.Axes` object (which by convention is assigned to the name `ax` in these tutorials).
+You can further manipulate the returned `ax` object, including using it as input for more `astroplan` plotting functions, or you can simply display/print the plot.

 Contents
 ========